jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — Documentation, Dependency, Asset, and Pre-Deployment Cleanup Completed

+- Replaced the generic Next.js README with project-specific installation, architecture, content-source, static-export, testing, environment, and GitHub delivery documentation.
+- Reconciled the frontend and App Router agent instructions with all four completed routes, the real `context-in-text/` source hierarchy, current validation requirements, and the Pages permission gate.
+- Removed the unused `@mdx-js/loader`, `@mdx-js/react`, `@next/mdx`, and `@types/mdx` packages and refreshed the
+  npm lockfile.
+Confirmed Lucide, React Flow, and Framer Motion remain active application dependencies.
+- Re-ran `npm audit --omit=dev` against the official registry:
+  - Three high-severity findings remain through Next.js 16.2.12's pinned PostCSS and Sharp dependencies.
+  - Next.js 16.2.12 is still the latest stable release.
+  - npm proposes an invalid breaking downgrade to Next.js 9.3.3, so no forced fix or unsupported transitive override was applied.
+  - The exported GitHub Pages site has no request-time Node.js runtime and processes no untrusted build inputs, limiting the findings to the trusted build environment until an official compatible update is available.
+- Removed exact public duplicates of figures already preserved in `context/figures/extracted/`, moved the two corrected PNG source files into `context/figures/web-corrected/`, and removed the duplicated `public/og.png`, starter SVGs, and unused root CSS Module.
+- Reduced visitor-facing `public/` content from 13,267,436 bytes to 1,594,911 bytes (88.0%) and the generated static export from 19,422,898 bytes to 7,750,373 bytes (60.1%).
+- Replaced the incompatible `next start` command with a dependency-free static export server supporting route indexes, 404 responses, MIME types, HEAD requests, and immutable caching for hashed Next assets.
+- Added an export validator that checks:
+  - Required routes, metadata resources, CV, WebP figures, and bundled Inter font.
+  - Correct canonical URLs, sitemap, robots, and every local `href`/`src`.
+  - Absence of retired assets and external Google Fonts.
+  - Absence of symlinks and compliance with a 12 MiB Pages artifact budget.
+- Updated Playwright to test the production-like static export instead of the development server.
+This avoids a reproduced Next.js 16.2.12 Turbopack panic under concurrent cold `/ddcf` requests and makes the browser suite exercise the same artifact that GitHub Pages will receive.
+- Audited 29 external URLs.
+The only genuine 404 was the documented `soft-contact` repository, which is no longer public; its card was removed while retaining the verified GitHub profile and DDCF dataset links.
+DOI publisher 403 responses and EPFL rate-limit 429 responses were retained because their canonical targets remain valid.
+- Updated GitHub Actions so both the quality and Pages packaging paths validate the static export, and browser tests run only after the production artifact is built.
+- Paused the blocked final Pages job behind manual GitHub workflow dispatch.
+Regular pushes continue to run the complete quality and artifact build without producing an expected deployment failure; once an administrator enables GitHub Actions as the Pages source, one manual run completes publication.
+- Final validation:
+  - Clean `npm ci` installation passed from the updated lockfile.
+  - ESLint passed.
+  - Vitest passed: 2 files, 4 tests.
+  - Next.js 16.2.12 production build and TypeScript validation passed; all routes are static.
+  - Export validation passed: 78 files, 7.39 MiB.
+  - Static server smoke tests returned 200 for all routes and generated resources, 404 for a missing route, and immutable caching for hashed assets.
+  - Playwright passed: 25 route, responsive, navigation, and accessibility tests.
+  - GitHub Actions workflow YAML parsed successfully.

 ### 2026-07-30 — GitHub Pages Automation Steps 3–4 Prepared